 Another commonality between these plug-in hybrid SUVs is the capacity of the onboard chargers.
 Like Toyota’s RAV4 PHEV, Lexus’ NX 450h+ comes with a 3.3 kW onboard charger as standard.
 Similarly, there is an option to upgrade to a 6.6 kW onboard charger.
 Fully charging the battery pack takes approximately 4.5 hours with the 3.3 kW charger or about 2.5 hours with the 6.6 kW charger.

 As fast as the Toyota RAV4 PHEV (EV mode)

-The 2022 Lexus NX plug-in hybrid allows driving at a max speed of 135 km/h (84 mph) solely on electric power.
+The 2023 Lexus NX plug-in hybrid allows driving at a max speed of 135 km/h (84 mph) solely on electric power.
 That’s the same EV mode top speed as the RAV4 PHEV, one of the popular plug-in hybrid models in the mass market segment.
-Toyota’s plug-in hybrid SUV can accelerate from 0-60 mph in 5.7 seconds, while Lexus expects its plug-in hybrid SUV to accomplish the same in 6 seconds.
-The 2022 NX 450h+’s track top speed is 124 mph.
+Toyota’s plug-in hybrid SUV can accelerate from 0-60 mph in 5.7 seconds, while Lexus’ plug-in hybrid SUV can accomplish the same in 6 seconds.
+The 2023 NX 450h+’s track top speed is 124 mph.

 Uncompromising boot space

 Highly digital interior

-The 2022 NX has a highly digital interior with many new/improved technologies over the first-gen model.
-Lexus is offering a 7-inch HD MID and a 10-inch head-up display for the first time in an NX, although a larger, 12.3-inch HD customizable display similar to the German rivals would have been nicer.
+The 2023 NX has a highly digital interior with many new/improved technologies over the first-gen model.
+Lexus is offering a 7-inch HD MID and a 10-inch head-up display, although a larger, 12.3-inch HD customizable display similar to the German rivals would have been nicer.
 Even the (Euro-spec) Toyota Corolla Cross comes with a 12.3-inch fully digital instrument cluster.
 The steering wheel has new ‘Touch tracer’ switches with a touch-based operation.

 In the center stack, there’s an all-new Lexus Interface multimedia system.
 Developed in the U.S., it integrates a 9.8-inch touchscreen or a significantly larger, 14-inch touchscreen.
 Lexus Interface features cloud navigation, a new Voice Assistant, dual microphones, enhanced noise-cancellation, wireless Apple CarPlay, and wireless Android Auto.
-Nature-inspired Thematic Ambient Illumination with 14 mood lighting theme options, wireless smartphone charger, and Digital Key make the 2022 NX more appealing than the old NX.
+Nature-inspired Thematic Ambient Illumination with 14 mood lighting theme options, a wireless smartphone charger, and Digital Key make the 2023 NX more appealing than the first-gen model.